First Time User? Sign Up Now

 Risk Factors for Prostate Cancer

 Approximately 10% of prostate cancer cases are diagnosed in men younger than 56 years and represent early-onset prostate cancer.
 Data from the Surveillance, Epidemiology, and End Results (SEER) Program show that early-onset prostate cancer is increasing, and there is evidence that some cases may be more aggressive.
+There is a worldwide trend toward an increase in the number of men younger than 40 years diagnosed with prostate cancer, often with poor prognoses.
 Because early-onset cancers may result from germline pathogenic variants, young men with prostate cancer are being extensively studied with the goal of identifying prostate cancer susceptibility genes.

 Family history of prostate cancer

 Prostate cancer is highly heritable; the inherited risk of prostate cancer has been estimated to be as high as 60%.
 As with breast and colon cancer, familial clustering of prostate cancer has been reported frequently.[15,16,17,18,19] From 5% to 10% of prostate cancer cases are believed to be primarily caused by high-risk inherited genetic factors or prostate cancer susceptibility genes.
 Results from several large case-control studies and cohort studies representing various populations suggest that family history is a major risk factor in prostate cancer.[16,20,21] A family history of a brother or father with prostate cancer increases the risk of prostate cancer, and the risk is inversely related to the age of the affected relative.[17,18,19,20,21] However, at least some familial aggregation is due to increased prostate cancer screening in families thought to be at high risk.